 Physically the hike was hard.
 Mentally it was wonderful.
 Apparently, this hiking thing has taken hold of us because we’re already thinking about the next trek.
 Got any suggestions for us?

-A few items we found most hopeful included:
+A few items we found most helpful included: